dcdpr/did-btcr2/chapters/Terminology.md

 : ::Schnorr Signature::

+Sidecar

+: A mechanism by which data necessary for resolving a DID is provided alongside the **did:btc1** identifier being resolved, rather than being retrieved through open and standardized means (e.g., by retrieving from IPFS).

+: To explain the metaphor, a sidecar on a motorcycle brings along a second passenger in a transformed vehicle, the same way the DID controller MUST bring along the DID document history to transform the situation into one that is verifiable.

+Sidecar Data

+: Data transmitted via ::Sidecar::.

+Signal Blockheight

+: The blockheight of the Bitcoin block that included a specific ::Beacon Signal::.
+  Blockheight is used as the internal time of the resolution algorithm.

 Singleton Beacon

 : A type of ::BTC1 Beacon:: whose ::Beacon Signals:: each contain a single ::BTC1 Update Announcement::.